 Second is the problem that Canal tolls are rising.
 In order to increase its income, starting on 1 February 2005, Egypt's Suez Canal Authority raised transit fees for ships passing through by an average of three percent; starting on 15 March 2006, Egypt's Suez Canal Authority again raised the transit fees for ships passing through by an average of three percent.
 The increases to a certain extent have directly added to the shipping costs of many countries' export enterprises.
 Economists are consistently concerned about changes in the income from Suez Canal transit fees, because this reflects the impact that the global financial crisis and the Somali pirate issue in the waters of the Gulf of Aden has on European and Asian trade.
 In the past two years, the amount of transportation along the Suez Canal has shown a tendency to drop each year because of the reduction of the petroleum needs on the European market.
-From 2008 until now, the amount of petroleum shipped through the Suez Canal has declined by close to forty percent.
-Moreover, the oil tankers passing through the Suez Canal primarily are small and medium oil tankers; there now are probably 35,000 ships passing through each year, with fewer than 3,000 oil tankers.
-Egypt's income in fiscal year 2009-2010 was less than \$4.74 billion, a decline of 4.2 percent from the previous fiscal year.
+From 2008 until now, the amount of petroleum shipped through the Suez Canal primarily are small and medium oil tankers; there now are probably 35,000 ships passing through each year, with fewer than 3,000 oil tankers.
+Egypt's income in fiscal year.